Adewunmi-Joshua/Adewunmi-joshua/README.md

 ## Hi there 👋

-I am Ademola, a learner exploring **Cloud Computing** with a strong focus on **AWS Cloud**.
+I am Joshua, a learner exploring **Cloud Computing** with a strong focus on **AWS Cloud**.
 I am currently preparing for the **AWS Cloud Practitioner** certification, while intentionally building a solid foundation in cloud concepts before moving fully into **Cloud Security**.